entando/entando-docs/vuepress/docs/next/docs/component-generator/blueprint-features.md

 # Entando Blueprint Features

-The Entando Blueprint makes it easier and faster to customize your application. blueprint will generate controllers, repositories, services, and micro frontends for your entity.Using the Entando Blueprint means generating project files for both Mircro Frontends and microservices in minutes simply by answering questions that define the parameters of your applications.
+The Entando Blueprint makes it easier and faster to customize your application by   generating controllers, repositories, services, and micro frontends for your entity.
+Using the Entando Blueprint means generating project files for both FE and BE in minutes simply by answering questions that define the parameters of your applications.

 JHipster and the Entando Blueprint are built using EJS which is a Javascript based templating language that provides powerful constructs for large scale file generation.

-Here are some of the key features it provides:
+**The features**:
 * Backend/SpringBoot
-  * Cross-use profiles (dev, prod)
+  * profiles (dev, prod)
   * Pre-configured CORS settings
   * Keycloak integration
   * Swagger/OpenAPI frontend